-- 5. Statement of Compliance related to the Fuel Oil Consumption Reporting, where applicable (Regulation 6); - 6.
-Depending on the method used for demonstrating NOx compliance for each applicable marine diesel engine: - a) the Record Book of Engine Parameters for each marine diesel engine (paragraph 6.2.2.7 of the NOx Technical Code) demonstrating compliance with regulation VI/13 by means of the marine diesel engine parameter check method; or - b) documentation relating to the simplified measurement method; or - c) documentation related to the direct measurement and monitoring method;
+- 5. Statement of Compliance related to the Fuel Oil Consumption Reporting, where applicable (Regulation 6.4 and 6.5); - 5bis.
+Statement of Compliance related to fuel oil consumption reporting and operational carbon intensity rating (Regulation 6.6 to 6.7) (From June 2024). - 5ter.
+Verified plan of corrective actions for ships rated as D for three consecutive years or rated as E in accordance with regulation 28 (Regulation 6.8) (After June 2024). - 6.
+Depending on the method used for demonstrating NOx compliance for each applicable marine dieselengine: - a) the Record Book of Engine Parameters for each marine diesel engine (paragraph - 6.2.2.7 of the NOx Technical Code) demonstrating compliance with regulation VI/13 by means of the marine diesel engine parameter check method; or - b) documentation relating to the simplified measurement method; or - c) documentation related to the direct measurement and monitoring method;

-For a ship to which regulation VI/13.5.1 applies for a particular NOx Tier III emission control area and that has one or more installed marine diesel engines certified to both Tier II and Tier III or which has one or more marine diesel engines certified to Tier II only5 that there are the required logbook and the recordings for the tier and on/off status of those marine diesel engines while the ship is within an applicable NOx Tier III emission control area:
+For a ship to which regulation VI/13.5.1 applies for a particular NOx Tier III emission control area and that has one or more installed marine diesel engines certified to both Tier II and Tier III or which has one or more marine diesel engines certified to Tier II only6 that there are the required logbook and the recordings for the tier and on/off status of those marine diesel engines while the ship is within an applicable NOx Tier III emission control area;

 - 7. The Approved Method File (regulation VI/13.7); - 8.
-Written procedures covering fuel oil change over operations (which is to be in a working language or languages understood by the crew) where separate fuel oils are used in order to achieve compliance (regulation VI/14.6); - 9.
-Approved documentation relating to exceptions and/or exemptions granted under regulation VI/3; - 10.
-The approved documentation6 such as SOx Emission Compliance Certificate (SECC) where issued, EGC SOx Technical Manual (ETM), Onboard Monitoring Manual (OMM), SOx Emission Compliance Plan (SECP)) and relating to any installed Exhaust Gas Cleaning System (EGCS) or equivalent means, to reduce SOx emissions (regulation VI/4);
+Written procedures covering fuel oil change over operations (which is to be in a working language or languages understood by the crew) where separate fuel oils are used in order to achieve compliance (regulation VI/14.6); - Approved documentation relating to exceptions and/or exemptions granted under regulation VI/3; - 10.
+The approved documentation7 such as SOx Emission Compliance Certificate (SECC) where issued, EGC SOx Technical Manual (ETM), Onboard Monitoring Manual (OMM), SOx Emission Compliance Plan (SECP)) and relating to any installed Exhaust Gas Cleaning System (EGCS) or equivalent means, to reduce SOx emissions (regulation VI/4);